global-strategies-llc/montana-history-center/src/pages/index.md

 ---
 templateKey: index-page
-title: Build the Montana Heritage Center at the Mall Site.
+title: Build the Montana Heritage Center at the Mall Site
 image: /img/site-sketch-hero.jpg
 eyebrow: ''
-heading: Build the Montana Heritage Center at the Mall Site.
+heading: Build The Montana Heritage Center At The Mall Site
 subheading:
   answer: >-
     The proposed name and location for the new Montana Historical Society